March 11th, 2010

 We chose to have a simple thing at the JP here in San Francisco (just like Jessica Alba, our role model).
 The real story behind this date involves Karen’s Mom.
 About a month before, Karen tells me that her Mom says that this day (March 25) was the only “lucky” day to get married this year for the two of us.
 This is based on me being a pig ear and Karen being a Lion’s butt, or something like that — Chinese superstition stuff.
 Since this was only a month away, and on a Tuesday, we joked about just going ahead and doing a JP-wedding for about a week, and then decided “what-the-heck, let’s do it.”
 Neither of us were enjoying the process of trying to figure out a cool wedding plan anyway.
 We never quite figured out anything we completely loved, but knew we didn’t want anything traditional; from there, a night of planning ended up being a night on the Wii.
 We flew Mom and Dad out and they served as our witnesses at the courthouse, and Srijesh dropped in as well and took some great pictures too.
 It was actually a beautiful setting — San Francisco City Hall provides a great backdrop.

-→ No Comments Tags: My Life
+Comments Off on Married Tags: My Life

 Can’t say I never won anything…